blakewilson/canvas-text-block/README.md

   100, // The y position of the canvas where the text block should start 800, // The width of the text block
-  800, // The height of the text block options // An optional options object
+  800, // The height of the text block options // An optional options config object
 );

 // Set the text